brandon-knap/journeytowardpeace/content/blog/what-does-digital-disruption-mean-for-education-and-learning-part-1.md

-categories = ["Digital Education", "Sub-Saharan Africa", "Shankar Maruwada", "\"just in time expertise\"", "micro-learning"] date = "2018-03-22T16:47:08Z" description = "This is the first installment in a series of posts that will explore the significance of digital education for the direction that education and learning is headed in Africa and elsewhere around the developing world." title = "YO What Does Digital Disruption Mean for Education and Learning?
+categories = ["Digital Education", "Sub-Saharan Africa", "Shankar Maruwada", "\"just in time expertise\"", "micro-learning"] date = "2018-03-22T16:47:08Z" description = "This is the first installment in a series of posts that will explore the significance of digital education for the direction that education and learning is headed in Africa and elsewhere around the developing world." title = "What Does Digital Disruption Mean for Education and Learning?
 Part 1" weight = 1

 +++